 In short, be grateful for the big things and the small things, because they all make life worth living.
 And remember, if you ever feel ungrateful, just think of someone who has a bad hair day, lost their socks, and can’t eat pizza.

-What are unique things to be thankful?
+What are some very specific things to be thankful about?

 Here are some gratitude list ideas that touch on unique areas: